 Placental Abruption and Medical Error

 Failure to educate the mother regarding signs/symptoms to report to the physician, failure to monitor and control blood pressure, failure to educate on the effects of smoking and drug use, failure to hospitalize and closely monitor when warranted, and failure to proceed to C-section if necessary, are all situations where the physician/healthcare has not met the standard of care for the mother and fetus.
 Not meeting the standard of care is medical negligence.
+And medical negligence cases are the only type of cases The Eisen Law Firm handles.
+For instance, we recently settled a case where the nurses and doctors who were caring for the mother failed to monitor the condition on the baby and diagnose placenta abruption resulting in the baby’s death.
 If you have had complications arising from placental abruption or maternal-fetal hemorrhage, please contact The Eisen Law Firm for an evaluation of a possible birth injury claim.
 To schedule a free consultation to discuss your case with our excellent birth injury attorney, call 216-687-0900 or contact us online.